 If you're dealing with an issue relating to your condition while away, a GHIC doesn't cover costs for medical repatriation, for example.

-This is why having travel insurance can be really important.
+This is why considering travel insurance can be really important.
 If you fall ill before your trip because of your condition, travel insurance can help you to recover the cost of what you paid.
 It'll also protect you against the costs of medical bills you incur if you need treatment relating to your condition while away.

 What information do I need to provide to get a quote?